oordenesg/deep_learning_research_project/README.md

 - In all models, One-Hot encoding is the most suitable technique for this dataset.
 - LSTM and LSTM-DNN models, on average, are 4 times more expensive during the training stage compared to the DNN model with six neurons.

+## Conclusion

+- One of the main contributions of this project was to have addressed the different limitations found in various studies that used this dataset.
+- The models proposed and applied in this project are suitable for the credit risk industry.
+- The encoding techniques were only applied in the categorical attributes.
+However, these techniques could also have been applied in numerical variables such as Age.